mrankit560/Shared-Electric-Cycle-Demand-Analysis/README.md

-# Project 5: Shared Electric Cycle Demand Analysis
+# Shared Electric Cycle Demand Analysis

 ## Overview
 This project focuses on analyzing the factors affecting the demand for shared electric cycles for a leading shared mobility provider in the urban transportation sector.
 The analysis employs hypothesis testing methods to understand how various external factors, such as weather conditions and weekdays, influence the usage patterns of shared electric cycles.